-The present study focuses on prompt-local structural analysis and does not explore the coherence of discriminative directions across prompts or tasks.
+\bfheading{Limitations and Future Directions} The present study focuses on prompt-local structural analysis and does not explore the coherence of discriminative directions across prompts or tasks.
 While this choice allows for controlled and interpretable comparisons, it does not address the extent to which discriminative directions or geometric signatures align across different prompts, domains, or tasks.
 Understanding whether Fisher projections exhibit coherence or transferability across prompts and models represents an important next step, with potential implications for global detection strategies and prompt-agnostic reliability measures.

-More broadly, our analysis is grounded in a specific embedding choice and in factual, time-sensitive queries, which offer a convenient testbed but capture only a subset of hallucination phenomena.
-Extending this framework to other embedding spaces, response types, and hallucination categories would help clarify which observed geometric regularities are intrinsic to hallucination itself and which depend on representational or task-specific factors.
-Finally, while label efficiency and regularisation stability suggest a degree of robustness, further work is needed to assess how these properties interact with alternative judging protocols, prompt conditioning strategies, and multi-prompt aggregation schemes.
+More broadly, our analysis is grounded in a specific embedding class choice and in factual, time-sensitive queries, which offer a convenient testbed but capture only a subset of the hallucination phenomena.
+Extending this framework to other embedding classes, response types, and hallucination categories would help clarify which observed geometric regularities are intrinsic to hallucination itself and which depend on representational or task-specific factors.
+Finally, while label propagation efficiency and regularisation stability suggest robustness, further work is needed to assess how these properties interact with alternative prompt conditioning strategies or multi-prompt aggregation schemes.